bitcraft/storymaker/readme.md

 systems.
 It is not designed to be fast, but to be interesting.

 Differences from some planners:
-- World state is not available to agents, though it is recorded.
+- World state is not available to Agents, though it is recorded.
-- Clues about the world state called "precepts" are distributed to agents.
+- Hints about the world state called "Precepts" are distributed to Agents.
 - Precepts are not guaranteed to be delivered, or even "correct".
-- Each agent has unique view of world state based on precepts they receive.
+- Each Agent has unique view of World State based on Precepts they receive.
-- Agents make plans based on their own abilities and their incomplete knowledge.
+- Agents make plans based on their own Actions and their incomplete knowledge.

 This library is not complete, but is working as-is.
 Please read "About the Demo" for an introduction to the capabilities presented in metaphors